Yosemite National Park: Merced Grove of Giant Sequoias

 We arrived back at the Jeep around 12:20pm, a touch more than two hours after we’d set out.
 Back in the Jeep, Sean let himself admit that he was sicker than he’d thought.
 He popped some vitamin C and stuffed some kleenex in his nose.
 I suggested that we could return to camp, but he said no, let’s go to the valley and get some lunch.
 And so I pulled out onto Big Oak Flat Road and headed for Yosemite Valley.

-1 thought on “Yosemite National Park: Merced Grove of Giant Sequoias
+One response to “Yosemite National Park: Merced Grove of Giant Sequoias”

 Leave a Reply